A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 toggle caption

 José Aguilar heads to the store on a supply run in Tijuana, Mexico.
-He is affectionately nicknamed The Consul by his loyal customers due to his natural leadership among fellow Hondurans in the border city.
-Huddled in the cramped blocks of northern Tijuana, his restaurant Honduras 504 has become a community center for Honduran legal residents and unauthorized migrants alike.
+His restaurant Honduras 504 has become a community center for Honduran legal residents and unauthorized migrants alike.

 Tomás Ayuso for NPR